TheHomeCoder/PDO-MYSQL-Database-Class/README.md

 Version History
 ------------
-####Dev
+####1.1
 Switched the ORDER BY function into an array

-    Updated example_select_multiple.php with new method

-    Updated index.php with new instructions
+Updated example_select_multiple.php with new method Updated index.php with new instructions
 Updated README.md with new example

 A few bits of erroneous commenting fixed